klamessa/LinkedList-ArrayList-Imp/README.md

-- Project Associated with the University of Minnesota department of Computer Science and Engineering - Implementation of some general LinkedList an ArrayList operations.
+- Project Associated with the University of Minnesota Department of Computer Science and Engineering - Implementation of some general LinkedList an ArrayList operations.